By Dr. Rita Khanna

 International Journal of Yoga Therapy

 A study published in the International Journal of Yoga Therapy found that participants who practiced Yoga Nidra experienced a significant decrease in symptoms of anxiety and panic and a decrease in overall anxiety levels.
 Yoga Nidra helps to calm the mind and body by promoting a state of deep relaxation.
-This can be extremely beneficial for those who suffer from panic attacks and anxiety, as it can help to break the cycle of panic and anxiety.
+This can be highly beneficial to those who suffer from panic attacks and anxiety, as it can help to break the cycle of panic and anxiety.
 Additionally, Yoga Nidra can help increase levels of serotonin and GABA in the brain, which are neurotransmitters that play a role in regulating mood and anxiety.

 In Yoga Nidra, visualization can also initiate healing on the mental plane.
 Here the cancer is visualized shrinking in size; an army of white blood cells is visualized fighting the cancer cells.
 This results in the activation of dormant mental power, i.e., the power of the unconscious to heal the infected part.
 When the body is visualized to be in perfect health, again and again, the inherent potency of the mind starts healing cancer.

 In most cases of cancer, the patients become devoid of hope and give up the fight against the disease, further worsening the situation.
-To overcome cancer, enormous willpower and sustained endurance are needed.
+To overcome cancer, enormous willpower, and sustained endurance are needed.
 For this purpose, Sankalpa is practiced in Yoga Nidra.
 The Sankalpa helps build up the patient’s willpower and optimism because it is repeatedly sowed in the subconscious and unconscious mind.

 How it Works